 Last year, the Texas State Fair welcomed 2.5 million people and it isn’t hard to see why!
 There is a debate with Minnesota over which state has the largest State Fair, but ours does last a whopping 24 days!

 This year, you have from September 29th until October 22nd to enjoy all the fried fair food, carnival rides, and additional FREE fun the 2023 Texas State Fair has to offer.

-Most importantly, the Texas State Fair is a non-profit organization whose profits go back into the community by supporting local business owners and funding other community initiatives.
-So, if you’re debating about coming out to the 2022 Texas State Fair, maybe this fact will convince you it’s well worth it!
+Most importantly, the Texas State Fair is a non-profit organization, meaning their profits go back into the community.
+They also support local business owners and fund various community initiatives.
+If you’re debating about coming out to the 2023 Texas State Fair, maybe this fact will convince you it’s well worth it!

 Things to Know Before You Go

 - You can purchase your admission ticket(s) online or in-person.
 However, you are only able to redeem it on the day you chose at check-out (if purchased online).
 Premium admission tickets, though, allow you to redeem it on the day of your choosing.

 - Coupons are one dollar each and these are what you will use to purchase food/drinks and get on rides.
 To play any of the games, you’ll have to purchase a Big Tex Game Card.
 You can find them at the booths and kiosks near the gaming areas.